Analytical studies on 3D hairy rotating black hole interiors: Analytical description of the late-time interior

 \section{Analytical description of the late-time interior}

 To understand the late-time evolution of the interior, it is essential to derive an analytical solution for $\phi(\rho)$.
-Once $\phi(\rho)$ is derived, usually an approximate solution due to the extreme difficulty in obtaining an exact one, we can determine all the other metric functions using \eqref{eq-eom-tran}.
-Our strategy proceeds as follows.
+Once $\phi(\rho)$ is derived, usually an approximate solution due to the extreme difficulty in obtaining an exact one, we can determine all metric functions using \eqref{eq-eom-tran}.\footnote{{Note that whereas $N$ is not constant during the inversion, it remains constant throughout the transitions, as shown in Fig. \ref{fig-two-N}.}} Our strategy proceeds as follows.
 First, we establish three recurrence relations among the field velocities $v_n$, the field values at the bounces $\phi_n$, and the locations of the bounces $\rho_n$, where $n$ denotes the index number of the Kasner epoch (see Fig. \ref{fig-late-time-evolution-schematic}).
 By treating $n$ as a continuous variable at late times, we then solve for $v(n)$, $\phi(n)$ and $\rho(n)$.
 Therefore, once the initial value of $n$ is specified, we can determine $\phi(\rho)$ completely, and then evolve the entire spacetime.
 Fig. \ref{fig-late-time-evolution-schematic} illustrates the procedure for the approximate evolution of $\phi(\rho)$.